 - Watching pressure and temperature

-There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Choose a temperate day to clean your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can check your equipment once you’ve cleaned it.
+Choose a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your system once you’ve cleaned it.

 - Wet-dry vacuum and hose with a soft brush attachment